Can you imagine a time when raw materials are so scarce and costly that it is no longer viable to make new bicycles?

 Manufacturing everywhere is based on taking raw materials, turning them into products and when they are finished with, throwing them away.
 This is wasteful and unsustainable and it has to change.
 There must be a better way.

-With the Imagine Project we are rethinking the way bicycles will be made and supplied in the future
+Rethinking the way bicycles will be made and supplied in the future

 Ownership as we know it will become a thing of the past.
 Bicycles will be rented to the user, then when they are finished with, they will be returned to the factory, refurbished and rented to another rider.
 This will prevent precious raw materials going into landfill.